michelou/deno-examples/TYPESCRIPT.md

    - [TypeScript 5.0 Cheat Sheet](https://www.sitepen.com/blog/typescript-cheat-sheet), June 2023.
    - [The Definitive TypeScript 4.3 Guide][blog_sitepen_4_3], July 2021.
 - [Introduction to Mixins in TypeScript][blog_nwose] by Victor Nwose, February 2021.
-- [TypeScript 4.1: New features and improvements][blog_isaiah] by Isaiah Ayooluwa, December 2020.
 - [Advanced TypeScript 4.2 Concepts: Classes and Types][blog_sitepen] by Sitepen, September 2020.
 - [What’s New in TypeScript 4][blog_moon] by Moon, August 2020.